 Sencha tea: Culture of Japan

-Sencha green tea originated in 18th-century Japan during the Edo period.
+Sencha tea originated in 18th-century Japan during the Edo period.
 Influenced by Chinese tea production methods, steaming and pan-frying techniques were introduced, resulting in the development of Sencha.

 It gained popularity for its milder taste compared to matcha and became accessible to a wider population.
 Sencha cultivation spread throughout Japan, with different regions producing their own variations.